kairarobot/picture_frame/README.md

 # Picture Frame

-An implementation of CSS to emulate a picture frame hanging on the wall.
+An implementation of CSS to emulate a picture frame hanging on a wall.
-The bottom border has the lightest hue, the left and right borders have medium hues, and the top border has the darkest hue.
+Rule of thumb: bottom border has the lightest hue, the left and right borders have medium hues, and the top border has the darkest hue.

 To apply this frame to an element, add the class "frame" in your HTML